sescobb27/oban_demo/oban.md

 # Why Oban?

-At tubi we are using a handcrafted solution for processing background jobs, but that solution had a couple of problems like durability and zombie jobs.
+At titan we are using a handcrafted solution for processing background jobs, but that solution had a couple of problems like durability and zombie jobs.

+Our current solution for background jobs has the following flow:

 ---

-our current solution for background jobs has the following flow:

-- from controller we enqueue some jobs to run in a different service
+- From controller we enqueue some jobs to run in a different service
-- each service is polling enqueued jobs from controller and starts running them
+- Each service is polling enqueued jobs from controller and starts running them
-- once the job is finished it will trigger a sync notification to controller (via GRPC) so controller mark the job as completed/failed
+- Once the job is finished it will trigger a sync notification to controller (via GRPC) so controller mark the job as completed/failed
+- The problem now is that sometimes because timeouts, service is being re-deployed, etc, the notification isn't delivered so that job becames in a zombie job.

 ---

-Then problem now is that sometimes because reasons (timeouts, service is being re-deployed, etc), the notification wasn't delivered so that job becames in a zombie job.

-for this reason we created a job process checker that is in charge of querying zombie jobs in controller (jobs that their statuses haven't changed in a period of time) and ask for their status in the corresponding service
+As a workaround for this problem we created a job process checker that is in charge of querying zombie jobs in controller (jobs that their statuses haven't changed in a period of time) and asked for their status in the corresponding service

----

-This works but is not ideal, so i start researching about asyncrhonous jobs processing tools already implemented in elixir and found [Oban](https://github.com/sorentwo/oban)
+This works but is not ideal, so I started researching about asyncrhonous jobs processing tools already implemented in elixir and found [Oban](https://github.com/sorentwo/oban)

 ---